 Quick Take: Top 8 Mobile Learning Terms You Should Know

 Mobile devices, to which more than 75 percent of the world now have access (World Bank, 2012), are quickly becoming the device of choice for both personal and business use.
-In this context, the term mLearning is gaining more importance and has become a point of interest for everyone.
-Whether if you’re in the eLearning industry or not, the term “mLearning” is a fairly new training strategy and thus the terminology associated with mLearning can be a bit confusing.
+In this context, the term mLearning is gaining more importance and has become a point of interest for everyone in the training industry.
+Whether if you’re in the eLearning industry or not, the term “mLearning” is a fairly new strategy and thus the terminology associated with mLearning can be a bit confusing.

-Half the challenge to mastering any new topic is understanding the acronyms and terms so this post should be a great way for newbies to jump-start their learning.
+Half the challenge to mastering any new topic is understanding the acronyms and terms so this post should be a great way for newbies to start getting familiar with the topic.
 Here we will be explaining the most common defintions-- easily and very graphically.

 For starters let’s define Mobile Device: